 Myeloma risks and causes

 This page is about the possible causes of myeloma.
 The cause of most cases is not known but there are some known risk factors.
-There is information below about
+You can find the following information

 Myeloma risks and causes

-Myeloma is quite a rare cancer in the UK.
+Myeloma is an uncommon cancer in the UK.
 It is very rare in people under 40.
-But it is more common in black populations than white and Asian populations.
+It is more common in black populations than white and Asian populations.
 It is more common in men than women.
 We don't know what causes most cases, but there are some known risk factors.
 Risk factors are things that increase your risk of developing a particular illness or disease.

-- MGUS – People who have myeloma always have a rare medical condition called monoclonal gammopathy of unknown significance (MGUS) first, and some people with MGUS go on to develop myeloma
+- MGUS – Some people who have a condition called monoclonal gammopathy of unknown significance (MGUS) go on to develop myeloma.
+Almost everyone who has myeloma has MGUS first

-- Lowered immunity due to medicines taken after an organ transplant, or due to HIV
+- Lowered immunity - People who take medicines to lower immunity after an organ transplant, or have HIV are at increased of myeloma

-- Some medical conditions such as pernicious anaemia, chest infections (pneumonia), or thyroid cancer can increase the risk of myeloma
+- Some medical conditions - Autoimmune conditions such as pernicious anaemia, and a rare genetic condition called Gaucher disease increase the risk of myeloma

-- Obesity – People who are very overweight may have an increased risk of myeloma
+- Obesity – People who are overweight or obese may have an increased risk of myeloma

-People who have been exposed to high levels of radiation in the past may have an increased risk of myeloma, but the evidence for this is limited.
+- Radiation exposure - People exposed to high levels of radiation may have an increased risk of myeloma

 You can view and print the quick guides for all the pages in the about myeloma section.

-Just under 4,800 people in the UK are diagnosed with myeloma each year.
-That's around 13 people every day.
+Around 4,900 people in the UK are diagnosed with myeloma each year.
+That's around 14 people every day.
 The risk of myeloma increases as we get older and it is very rare in people under 40.
-But it is almost twice as common in black populations as it is in white and Asian populations.
+It is almost twice as common in black populations as it is in white and Asian populations.
 It is more common in men than in women.

 We don't know what causes most cases of myeloma but there are some known risk factors.
 A risk factor is anything that increases your risk of getting a disease.
 Different cancers have different risk factors.
 Even if you have one or more risk factors, it does not mean that you will definitely get that disease.

-Recent studies show that almost everyone who has myeloma has a rare medical condition called monoclonal gammopathy of unknown significance (MGUS) first.
+Studies show that almost everyone who has myeloma has a rare medical condition called monoclonal gammopathy of unknown significance (MGUS) first.
 MGUS means that there are too many large protein molecules known as immunoglobulins in the blood.
 MGUS is often found by chance because it can show up in routine blood tests.
 It doesn't cause any symptoms, and does not generally affect your health or need treatment.
-Some people with MGUS go on to develop myeloma, so if you have MGUS you will be asked to see a specialist regularly for check ups.
+Some people with MGUS go on to develop myeloma, so if you have MGUS you will see a specialist regularly for check ups.

 Studies show that people with a parent, brother, sister, or child with myeloma or monoclonal gammopathy of unknown significance (MGUS) are 2 or 3 times as likely to develop myeloma or MGUS compared to people with no close family members with these illnesses.

-People who take medicines to lower immunity after a organ transplant may have 3 times the risk of myeloma compared to the general population.
-A review of published studies has shown that people with HIV have an increased risk of myeloma.
+People who take medicines to lower immunity after an organ transplant have an increased risk of myeloma compared to the general population.
+Less than 1 out of 100 people (1%) who have received an organ transplant develop myeloma.

 Most evidence shows that people who are overweight or obese may have a slightly increased risk of myeloma compared to people with a healthy bodyweight.